-CITY OF MOUNTAIN VIEW ENVIRONMENTAL PLANNING COMMISSION RESOLUTION NO. SERIES 2020
+CITY OF MOUNTAIN VIEW RESOLUTION NO. SERIES 2020

-A RESOLUTION RECOMMENDING THAT THE CITY COUNCIL APPROVE A PLANNED COMMUNITY PERMIT AND DEVELOPMENT REVIEW PERMIT FOR A RESIDENTIAL BONUS FAR TO CONSTRUCT TWO 7-STORY MULTI-FAMILY RESIDENTIAL BUILDINGS WITH 427 UNITS (157 CONDOMINIUMS AND 270 APARTMENTS) WITH THREE LEVELS OF STRUCTURED PARKING AND

-36 FOUR-STORY TOWNHOMES WITH ATTACHED GARAGES FOR A TOTAL OF 463 RESIDENTIAL UNITS AND A NEW 0.376-ACRE PUBLIC PARK, TRANSFER OF DEVELOPMENT RIGHTS (TDR) OF 10,000 SQUARE FEET FROM 2535 CALIFORNIA STREET, 506 SHOWERS DRIVE, AND 350 SHOWERS DRIVE TO THE PROJECT SITE IN RELATION TO THE LOS ALTOS SCHOOL DISTRICT TDR PROGRAM, AND A HERITAGE TREE REMOVAL PERMIT TO REMOVE 18 HERITAGE TREES ON A SIX-ACRE SITE LOCATED AT 355, 365, 401 AND 415 EAST MIDDLEFIELD ROAD
+A RESOLUTION CONDITIONALLY APPROVING A PLANNED COMMUNITY PERMIT AND DEVELOPMENT REVIEW PERMIT FOR A RESIDENTIAL BONUS FAR TO CONSTRUCT TWO 7-STORY MULTI-FAMILY RESIDENTIAL BUILDINGS WITH 427 UNITS (157 CONDOMINIUMS AND 270 APARTMENTS) WITH THREE LEVELS OF STRUCTURED PARKING AND 36 FOURSTORY TOWNHOMES WITH ATTACHED GARAGES, FOR A TOTAL OF 463 RESIDENTIAL UNITS, AND A TRANSFER OF DEVELOPMENT RIGHTS OF 10,000 SQUARE FEET FROM 2535 CALIFORNIA STREET, 506 SHOWERS DRIVE, AND 350 SHOWERS DRIVE TO 355 EAST MIDDLEFIELD ROAD IN RELATION TO THE LOS ALTOS SCHOOL DISTRICT TDR PROGRAM, AND A HERITAGE TREE REMOVAL PERMIT TO REMOVE 18 HERITAGE TREES

-WHEREAS, an application was received from SummerHill Housing Group for a Planned Community Permit and Development Review Permit for a Residential Bonus FAR to construct two 7-story multi-family residential buildings containing 157 condominiums, 270 apartment units, and 36 four-story townhomes (463 total residential units) and a new 0.376-acre public park, Transfer of Development Rights (TDR) for 10,000 square feet from 2535 California Street, 506 Showers Drive, and 350 Showers Drive to the project site as part of the Los Altos School District TDR Program, and a Heritage Tree Removal Permit for the removal of 18 Heritage trees on a six-acre project site (Application No. PL-2018-206); and
+WHEREAS, an application was received from SummerHill Homes, LLC, for a Planned Community Permit and Development Review Permit for a Residential Bonus FAR to demolish the existing buildings and to construct two 7-story multi-family residential buildings with 427 units (157 condominiums and 270 apartments) with three levels of structured parking and 36 four-story townhomes with attached garages, for a total of 463 residential units, and a Transfer of Development Rights of 10,000 square feet from 2535 California Street, 506 Showers Drive and 350 Showers Drive to 355 East Middlefield Road in relation to the Los Altos School District TDR Program, and a Heritage Tree Removal Permit to remove 18 Heritage trees on a 6.0-acre site located at 355-365, 401, and 415 East Middlefield Road (Application No. PL-2018-206; and